 We all know that those who wrongfully cause the death of another can face criminal charges and be sentenced to time in jail.
-What some people do not realize is that a separate civil lawsuit may be filed against the wrongdoer to obtain compensation for the victim’s family.
+However, what some people do not realize is that a separate civil wrongful death lawsuit may be filed against the wrongdoer to obtain compensation for the victim’s family.

-The criminal and civil trial based on a wrongful death incident are very different, involving different laws and different burdens of proof.
+The criminal and civil trials based on a wrongful death incident are very different, involving different laws and different burdens of proof.

 While no amount of money can truly compensate for the loss of a loved one, monetary compensation can help ease the burden caused by extra expenses and mental anguish.

-If you believe a family member has suffered death as the result of another’s negligent or wrongful behavior, consult a Stuart wrongful death lawyer to learn about the possibility of compensation.
+If you believe a family member has suffered death as the result of another’s negligent or wrongful behavior, consult a Stuart wrongful death attorney from Kogan & DiSalvo to learn about the possibility of compensation.

 Florida’s Wrongful Death Act

 Florida lawmakers passed the Wrongful Death Act to govern wrongful death cases, and the laws in this act are codified under Sections 768.16-768.26 of the Florida statutes.

 Essentially, when an individual’s death is caused by “the wrongful act, negligence, default, or breach of contract or warranty” by a person or entity and the victim would have been entitled to file a lawsuit to recover damages if they had survived, the law states that the person responsible remains liable and that another party may sue to seek damages and a wrongful death lawyer in Stuart can help.

 After the tragic death of a loved one due to another party’s negligence or willful actions, the deceased’s family and/or representatives have multiple options for taking legal action.
 One option is a wrongful death lawsuit, and another is a survival action lawsuit.
 While both claims seek damages for the loved one’s preventable death, there are important technical differences between the two that should be discussed with an experienced attorney.